Teach your Robot new Tricks with NLP and Deep Learning

 Tutorial: Using the Model

 The following section explains how to use our model.
-You can find our code on the official GitHub.
+To follow along, please first set up the code on our official GitHub.

 Reproducing the Paper Results: Training